digitalcityscience/COUP-frontend/README.md

 #### Static results

-Provide result files for the ABM results and Noise results (currently static).
+Provide result files for the ABM results and Sun results (currently static).
 Please ask maintainers for example files.